-Developed Open Space - Township-wide: The Township should provide active recreational areas for its ultimate population.
+Developed Open Space - Township-wide: The Township may provide active recreational areas for its ultimate population.

-Recommendations at Build-Out
+Considerations at Build-Out

 - Overall active recreational area required NRPA recommends 6.25-10.5 acres /1,000 population.
-Use the lower ratio because of the existence of Alum Creek State Park, Hoover Reservoir, and Big Walnut Creek. - Establish mini parks of 1 acre or less within neighborhoods, serving the population within a 1⁄4 mile radius (developer dedications as part of the PRD zoning). - Establish neighborhood parks of 15 acres, with field games, play ground apparatus, serving the population within a 1⁄4 to 1⁄2 mile radius. - Establish a community park of 25-50 acres (when built out) with an athletic complex, large swimming pool, and recreational fields.
+Use the lower ratio because of the existence of Alum Creek State Park, Hoover Reservoir, and Big Walnut Creek. - Establish mini parks of 1 acre or less within neighborhoods, serving the population within a 1/4 mile radius (developer dedications as part of the PRD zoning). - Establish neighborhood parks of 15 acres, with field games, play ground apparatus, serving the population within a 1⁄4 to 1⁄2 mile radius. - Establish a community park of 25-50 acres (when built out) with an athletic complex, large swimming pool, and recreational fields.

-Preservation Parks receives a 0.4 mills levy, which is expected to generate about \$900,000 per year for parks.
+Preservation Parks is funded by a 1.13 mil levy, which generates hundreds of thousands per year for county parks.
 Some of that money is set aside for townships and municipalities to develop parks.
 Kingston Township could apply for this funding.